matklad/cargo-xtask/README.md

 # cargo xtask

-cargo-xtask is way to add free-form automation to a Rust project, a-la `make` or bespoke bash scripts.
+cargo-xtask is way to add free-form automation to a Rust project, a-la `make`, `npm run` or bespoke bash scripts.

 The two distinguishing features of xtask are:

 * It doesn't require any other binaries besides `cargo` and `rustc`, it fully bootstraps from them
-* Unlike bash, it is cross platform
+* Unlike bash or `npm run`, it is cross platform, as it doesn't use the shell.

 ## How Does It Work?